 Publish a hosted scene layer to your portal using one of the following methods:

-- Add multipatch or point data to a scene in ArcGIS Pro and publish.
-When you publish multipatch or point data from ArcGIS Pro, a scene layer and a related feature layer are created in your portal.
+- Add multipatch, point, or building data to a scene in ArcGIS Pro and publish.
+When you publish multipatch or point data from ArcGIS Pro to a 10.8 or earlier release ArcGIS Enterprise portal, a scene layer and a related feature layer are created in your portal.
+Beginning with 10.8.1 and ArcGIS Pro 2.6, publishing building data to a scene also creates a related feature layer.

-- Add LAS or building data to a scene in ArcGIS Pro and publish.
-When you publish LAS or building data from ArcGIS Pro, only a scene layer is created in your portal.
+- Add LAS data to a scene in ArcGIS Pro and publish.
+When you publish LAS data from ArcGIS Pro, only a scene layer is created in your portal.
+If you publish building data to a 10.8 or earlier ArcGIS Enterprise portal, only a scene layer is created.

 - Create a scene layer package (.slpk), add it to your portal, and publish.
 When you publish a scene layer package, only a scene layer is created in your portal.